 There are a limited number of keyboard cables and very few mice available, so they are currently only available with purchase of a keyboard.

 All have been disassembled, thoroughly cleaned and tested to work.
 Most look very nice!
-Some may have a property tag on them, and a few have varying degrees of discoloration.
-The Platinum keyboards in stock now have at least light discoloration on the case.
+Some may have a property tag on them, and there may be minor scuffs.
+All likely have some discoloration, most noticeable on the Platinum keyboards.
 As always, nicest ones ship first.

 Note!
 The feet on some, especially the small keyboards, M0110, have been covered with small pieces of tape as they seem to be dissolving and sticky.